jteickholt/sql-challenge/README.md

 # sql-challenge

 ## This repo contains the files used to create tabes in a PostgresSQL database as well as perform several queries from the database.
+The actual data was provided in csv file that were uploaded to the database tables after they were created.
 SQLAlchemy is also used in Python within a Jupyter notebook to query several of the tables and perform additonal analysis and create several visualisations.

 ### EmployeeSQL Folder:  This folder contains the SQL scripts and Jupyter notebook incuding: